 In addition, through its subsidiary Storengy UK, ENGIE developed and now operates the Stublach Natural Gas Storage site in Cheshire, the largest such facility in the UK.
-In addition, ENGIE acquired Ixora AD energy generation business in 2023.
+Furthermore, ENGIE have operated an AD energy generation business, ENGIE Renewable Gases UK Limited, since 2023 after acquiring Ixora Energy.

 To ensure our organisation remains efficient, that our processes are consistent and that standards are both set and maintained, there are a number of corporate functions based in our various UK offices.
 These functions exist to ensure that risks are mitigated and that there is strong internal compliance/control.
-The corporate functions include IT, Legal & Ethics, Procurement, Health & Safety, HR, Finance and Corporate Responsibility and are supported by our Shared Services Centres in Newcastle.
+The corporate functions include IT, Legal & Ethics, Procurement, Health & Safety, HR, Finance and Corporate Responsibility and are supported by our Shared Services Centre in Newcastle.